 Early History of the Elsburrey family

-Another 97 words (7 lines of text) covering the years 1385 and 1410 are included under the topic Early Elsburrey History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Elsburrey research.
+Another 49 words (4 lines of text) covering the years 1385 and 1410 are included under the topic Early Elsburrey History in all our PDF Extended History products and printed products wherever possible.

 Elsburrey Spelling Variations

 A multitude of spelling variations characterize Norman surnames.
 Many variations occurred because Old and Middle English lacked any definite spelling rules.
 The introduction of Norman French to England also had a pronounced effect, as did the court languages of Latin and French.
 Therefore, one person was often referred to by several different spellings in a single lifetime.
 The various spellings include Ellerby, Ellarby, Ellerbie, Ellerbe, Ellarbie, Ellaby, Elleby, Ellebie, Ellabie, Elerbee, Elerby, Elerbie, Elarby, Elarbie, Elarbee, Allerby and many more.

 Early Notables of the Elsburrey family (pre 1700)